 November in St Andrews

 Held in and around the Fife town that bears our patron saint's name, Savour St Andrews offers a range of innovative food and drink events throughout November.
-Get a flavour of what Fife has to offer at the Chefs Taster Lunch and enjoy chef demonstrations and drink tastings during the Demo and Dine weekend.
-On St Andrew's Day itself, six top chefs from around the area will join forces to offer you a St Andrew's Day dinner like no other.
+Get a flavour of what Fife has to offer at the Chefs Taster Lunch on Sunday 5 November at the Old Course Hotel in St Andrews.
+On St Andrew's Day itself, top chefs from around the area will join forces to offer you a St Andrew's Day dinner like no other.

 The Saltire Festival, East Lothian